 Price: Riding the ferry costs $40 one-way for adults 13 to 64 years old.
 On the Fourth of July, there are festivities in Seldovia, and reservations are required.
 The cost on that day is $70 round trip for adults.

-Why You’ll Love It: This is a 45-minute ferry ride to Seldovia, a small village that can only be reached by boat or plane.
+Why You’ll Love It: This is a 45-minute ferry ride from Homer, Alaska to Seldovia, a small village that can only be reached by boat or plane.
 The residents are a mix of Dena’ina Athabaskan Native American and Alutiiq Eskimo.
 There are fewer than 300 residents year-round.
 You will also hear about the 1964 earthquake, a 9.2 magnitude quake that dropped the land in the area six feet, swamping many homes and a boardwalk.

 You’ll love exploring the local trails, the shops and restaurants, and local museums to learn about this quaint remote town.

 Address: Lot 21 – Freight Dock Road System 6, Dock JJ, Homer Small Boat Harbor, Homer, AK 99603

 Price: $10 per person to go into the cabin.
 Overnights are available with reservations.

 Why You’ll Love It: If you’re a fan of Alaska: The Last Frontier, you must see the actual location and possibly meet the cast behind the popular TV show.
 See a working homestead and imagine living off the land there – hunting and fishing, gardening and sewing – to make and catch everything you need to live.

 Address: Latitude: 59.717205 Longitude: -151.310263, Kilcher Road, Homer, AK 99603

 Homer, Alaska Morton Road Trip Rating: 9/10.
 If you’re a fan or have seen the show, it’s almost required that you visit the homestead.

 6. Shop Till You Drop at Alaska’s Homer Spit Shops